rBhagat4196/route-sync/README.md

         id: 1,
         title: "The perfect ride is just a tap away!",
         description:
-            "Your journey begins with Ryde.
+            "Your journey begins with Trip-Sync.
 Find your ideal ride effortlessly.",
         image: images.onboarding1,
     },
     {
         id: 2,
-        title: "Best car in your hands with Ryde",
+        title: "Best car in your hands with Trip-Sync",
         description:
-            "Discover the convenience of finding your perfect ride with Ryde",
+            "Discover the convenience of finding your perfect ride with Trip-Sync",
         image: images.onboarding2,
     },
     {